MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Provide a chat-based workspace</h3>
-                                                    <p>Learn how you can use Microsoft Teams to organize conversations using channels, chat the way you work by commenting or mentioning people to bring a conversation to their attention, start a voice or video call from within the channel or private chat, and set up your channels with the tools and services your team needs.</p>
+                                                    <p>Find out how you can combine chat, documents, people, and tools in one secure place.</p>
                                                 </div>
                                             </div>
                                         </div>